 Photography

-I am an amateur photographer, taking pictures of things I see, places I travel (I am priviledged to have been to as many), and my friends.
+I am an amateur photographer, taking pictures of things I see, places I travel, and my friends.
 I've been using a digital mirrorless camera since 2019 in conjunction with a 35mm film camera since 2020, often stomping around cities and up hills with both.
 Come talk to me about photography, I love meeting other photographers and helping people learn more about it!
 Below is a mix of film and digital photographs I have taken over the past few years.

 Contact